A QBist Ontology

-If at bottom we are all the same subject---without being aware of it, except by a genuinely mystical experience that is hard to come by---then we have to conceive of two poises of consciousness or modes of awareness, one in which the One manifests the world to itself \emph{aperspectivally}, as if experienced from no particular location or from everywhere at once, and one in which the One manifests the world to itself \emph{perspectivally}, as if experienced by a multitude of subjects from a multitude of locations within the world. \footnote{An aperspectival consciousness features prominently in the works of Jean Gebser \cite{GebserEPO,Mohrhoff-Gebser} and of Sri Aurobindo \cite{SA-TLD}.
+If at bottom we are all the same subject---without being aware of it, except by a genuinely mystical experience that is hard to come by---then we have to conceive of two poises of consciousness or modes of awareness, one in which the One manifests the world to itself \emph{aperspectivally}, as if experienced from no particular location or from everywhere at once, and one in which the One manifests the world to itself \emph{perspectivally}, as if experienced by a multitude of subjects from a multitude of locations. \footnote{An aperspectival consciousness features prominently in the respective works of Jean Gebser (\citeyear{GebserEPO}) and \citet{SA-TLD}.
 Such a consciousness transcends the distantiating viewpoint of our perspectival outlook.
 There, the subject is where its objects are; it knows them by identity, by \emph{being} them.
 The familiar dimensions of phenomenal space (viewer-centered depth and lateral extent) come into being in a secondary poise, in which the One views the world in perspective.
 There, objects are seen from ``outside,'' as presenting their surfaces.
-Concurrently, the dichotomy between subject and object becomes a reality, for a subject identified with an individual form cannot be overtly identical with the substance that constitutes all forms.} This means that our impressions agree (to the extent they do) because we do, in fact, experience the same world.
-But it also means the agreement between our respective impressions is not explained by some relation of our respective consciousnesses to an independently existing \emph{object} (``the real world'').
-It is explained by the identity of our individual (``private'') consciousnesses with a single (as yet mostly subliminal) \emph{subject}.
+Concurrently, the dichotomy between subject and object becomes a reality, for a subject identified with an individual form cannot be overtly identical with the substance that constitutes all forms.} In the former poise, the One contains the world; in the latter, it is contained in it.
+The fact that reality is relative to consciousness---whether unitary and aperspectival or multiply situated and perspectival---takes the edge of Husserl's paradox of human subjectivity.
+As situated aspects of the One, we appear to be objects in the world; as the One, we both constitute and contain the world.